 Routine sampling activities related to the Current Firehouse PFAS treatment system began in October 2022.
 The treatment system is designed to remediate PFAS plumes originating from firefighter training areas located at the Current Firehouse and west of Building 170.
 The monitoring program uses 77 wells to evaluate the effectiveness of the treatment system.
-In addition to testing for PFAS, samples from select wells are also analyzed for 1,4-dioxane, which originated from the releases of TCA in areas upgradient of the Current Firehouse (e.g., Alternating Gradient Synchrotron) and the downgradient Paint Shop areas.
+In addition to testing for PFAS, samples from select wells are also analyzed for 1,4-dioxane, which originated from the releases of 1,1,1- trichloroethane (TCA) in areas upgradient of the Current Firehouse (e.g., Alternating Gradient Synchrotron) and the downgradient Paint Shop areas.